Approaches I integrate

 -

-Relational psychotherapy pays close attention to what happens between us as well as to what is being talked about.
+Relational psychotherapy pays close attention to what happens between us, as well as to what is being talked about.
 The therapeutic relationship is not separate from the work; it is one of the ways change becomes possible.

-This includes noticing patterns that may emerge in contact — for example around trust, closeness, distance, misunderstanding, or the expectation of how another person may respond.
+This includes noticing patterns that may emerge in contact — for example around trust, closeness, distance, misunderstanding, shame, disappointment, or the expectation of how another person may respond.
 These patterns are not treated as problems to judge, but as important expressions of how you have learned to relate, protect yourself, and make sense of experience.

 Worked with carefully, the therapeutic relationship can become a place where old expectations are understood more fully, and where new experiences of safety, repair, and connection may gradually become possible.
+The aim is not simply to talk about relationship patterns, but to understand and experience them in a different way, at a pace that feels sufficiently safe and respectful.

 -